"""Client-side Python SDK for SkyPilot.

 server_common.handle_request_error(response)

-requests_lib.RequestPayload(**request) for request in response.json()
+return [payloads.RequestPayload(**request) for request in response.json()]

 # === API server management APIs ===